laurence-71/php-symfony-app/ReadMe.md

  # PHP Symfony App
- This a general app that manage a bij=ke repair shop from the source to the repair process and the recycling and stock process
+ This a general app that manage a bike repair shop from the source to the repair process and the recycling and stock process

+ This include
+ * an authentification from the start
+ * a hierarchy for the access
+ * the management of the repair process(register the source, the bikes, the operation you want to do, choose the article from the stocks(new or second-hand),estimate the price of the repair, edit a bill,...)
+ * the customization of errors type 403,404 and 500 when the app is on prod
+ * the example of the use of ChartJS to make some charts
+ * the print pages(billing and estimate)
+ * the export of the file in CSV

  # Set Up
  * In the folder you want your project in, open a command prompt